Fazal Amin Shinwari

-The Pakhtun Tahaffuz Movement (PTM) delegation comprising Manzoor Pashteen, Mohsin Dawaramd and the federal government was represented by Minister of State Ghalib Khan Wazir (PML-N) MNA Dr Ibadullah Khan,(KP) government Minister Shah Farman and tribal elders were also a part of the preliminary negotiations between the both sides.
+The Pakhtun Tahaffuz Movement (PTM) delegation comprising Manzoor Pashteen, Mohsin Dawaramd and the federal government was represented by Minister of State Ghalib Khan Wazir (PML-N) MNA Dr. Ibadullah Khan,(KP) government Minister Shah Farman and tribal elders were also a part of the preliminary negotiations between both sides.

 MNA Shah Jee Gul Afridi said while talking to a media person, that the PTM has agreed to continue talks with the Qaumi Jirga.
 He said the Jirga should have representation from all the tribal agencies.
 He said the government has assured to accept all the demands of the PTM which are according to the Constitution.
 He said all the demands of the PTM are genuine.

 Corps Commander Peshawar Lt General Nazir Ahmed Butt had indicated the talks with the PTM while talking to a group of journalists in Peshawar on Tuesday.